-Measurement invariance across race/ethnicity.
-A model testing the configural invariance across White, Black, and Hispanic/Latino students yielded fit statistics that suggested adequate model fit (see Table II.45).
-The difference between test statistics for the invariance of first-order factor loadings (Model 2) and configural invariance (Model 1) models indicated that there was invariance of first-order factor loadings across race/ethnicity: Satorra-Bentler scaled chi-square difference test = 7.55 (Δdf = 16), p = ns, $\Delta CFI < .01$.
-The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 3) and invariance of first-order factor loadings (Model 2) indicated that there was invariance of second-order factor loadings across race: Satorra-Bentler scaled chi-square difference test = 5.05 (Δdf = 6), p = ns, Δ CFI < .01.
-The difference between test statistics for the models testing invariance of invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) and invariance first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables across race/ethnicity: Satorra-Bentler scaled chi-square difference test = 0.01 (Δdf = 4), p = ns, $\Delta CFI < .01$.
-The difference between test statistics for the models testing invariance of first- and second-order factor loadings and intercepts of measured variables and first-order latent factors (Model 5) and invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors across race/ethnicity: Satorra-Bentler scaled chi-square difference test = 0.01 ($\Delta df = 7$), p = ns, $\Delta CFI < .01$.
+Measurement invariance across grade level.
+A model testing the configural invariance across elementary, middle, and high school grade levels yielded fit statistics that suggested adequate model fit (see Table II.47).
+The difference between test statistics for the invariance of first-order factor loadings (Model 2) and configural invariance (Model 1) models indicated that there was invariance of first-order factor loadings across grade level: Satorra-Bentler scaled chi-square difference test = 1549.59 ( $\Delta df$ = 30), p < .001, $\Delta CFI < .001$ .
+The difference between test statistics for the models testing invariance of first- and second-order factor loadings (Model 3) and invariance of first-order factor loadings (Model 2) indicated that there was invariance of second-order factor loadings across grade level: Satorra-Bentler scaled chi-square difference test = 158.12 ( $\Delta df$ = 8), p < .001, $\Delta CFI < .001$ .
+The difference between test statistics for the models testing invariance of invariance of first- and second-order factor loading and intercepts of measured variables (Model 4) and invariance of first- and second-order factor loadings (Model 3) indicated that there was invariance of intercepts of measured variables across grade level: Satorra-Bentler scaled chi-square difference test = 917.94 ( $\Delta df$ = 29), p < .001, $\Delta CFI < .001$ .
+The difference between test statistics for the models testing invariance of first- and second-order factor loadings and intercepts of measured variables and first-order latent factors (Model 5) and invariance of first- and second-order factor loading, and intercepts of measured variables (Model 4) indicated that there was invariance of first-order latent factors across grade level: Satorra-Bentler scaled chi-square difference test = 316.59 ( $\Delta df$ = 10), p < .001, $\Delta CFI < .001$ .

-Fit Statistics for Confirmatory Factor Analysis of Second-order Model Testing Measurement Invariance across Grade Level, Gender, and Race/Ethnicity (DSECS-S)
+Fit Statistics for Confirmatory Factor Analysis of Second-order Model Testing Measurement Invariance across Grade Level, Gender, and Race/Ethnicity (DSECS-R2)